 My career began in Silicon Valley as the only African-American woman at my tech company.
 Here, I honed my learning and development skills coaching, managing and facilitating learning and development programs for techies and executives.

-Her passion for solving inequity began her career in television and media where she was a talk radio show host on KLBJ for twelve years, a renowned public speaker, television commentator with appearances on Fox News Channel, MSNBC, CNN and BET.
-She and her commentary have been featured in publications including The New York Times, The Huffington Post, Dallas Morning News, The Austin American Statesman, Madame Noire, American Thinker, World Net Daily, The Houston Chronicle, The Washington Times.
-She coached, partnered, and consulted with think tanks, elected officials, candidates, and social and political organizations to improve diversity and outreach efforts.
-Her political road led to her stepping forward to be the type of candidate she wanted to vote for when she ran against Greg Abbott in the Republican Primary for Governor of Texas in 2014.
-(You can read all about it at thatbitchwho.com where she blog on feminism.)
+I went from speaking in front of techies to facilitating national conversations in television and media where I was a talk radio show host on KLBJ for twelve years, a renowned public speaker, and television commentator with appearances on Fox News Channel, MSNBC, CNN and BET.
+Writing also a passion, I’ve been featured and published in publications including The New York Times, The Huffington Post, Dallas Morning News, The Austin American Statesman, Madame Noire, American Thinker, World Net Daily, The Houston Chronicle, The Washington Times.
+Perhaps most interesting is my political platform which led me to step forward to be the type of candidate I wanted to elect.
+In 2014, I ran against Greg Abbott in the Republican Primary for Governor of Texas.
+(You can read all about it at thatbitchwho.com where I blog on refusing the status quo.)